 - Morbidity due to cumulative corticosteroid dose (as well as toxicity from immunosuppression) must be weighed in the long-term plan of care.

 Occasionally, surgery might be indicated.
-The aims of this depend on the area affected but may be to open up or divert blood flow around an area of blockage, take a sample (biopsy) or to repair an area of organ damage.
+The aims of this depend on the area affected but may be to open up or divert blood flow around an area of blockage, to take a sample (biopsy) or to repair an area of organ damage.

 - Stenting of stenotic vessels, which is increasingly used.
 Balloon dilatation has also been used to improve renovascular flow.